lane3434/lane3434/README.md

 - 👋 Hi, I’m @lane3434
-- 👀 I’m interested in python
+- 👀 I’m interested in python and making games
-- 🌱 I’m currently learning python
+- 🌱 I’m currently learning python and how to make games in unity
-- 💞️ I’m looking to collaborate on python
+- 💞️ I’m looking to collaborate on unity